ndemia/failed-interview-two/README.md

 - [x] User can also close the dialog via cancel or close buttons.
 - [X] Make sure constraints with regard to number of items available and user balance are not violated.
 Make sure feedback is available to users if they cannot accomplish the action (e.g. item is no longer available or a request to the backend fails).
 - [X] A “random” failure request is implemented for the “Buy” request (e.g. once every 3 requests) and the failure is handled.

-## Design ##
-A design guideline was provided, but because this is my project, I decided to ditch that and make it more fun.

 ## Implementation requirements ##
 * Existing features should continue to function.